nilabja-bhattacharya/APS-Project/README.md

 Objective
 =========

-Krukal’s algorithm implementation using vEB tree, Fibonacci heap and union find algorithm and their performance comparison
+Kruskal’s algorithm implementation using vEB tree, Fibonacci heap and union find algorithm and their performance comparison

 Introduction
 ============